tomasanchez/gymapp/README.md

-# gymapp
+# My Gym Application

-This is a SAP Fiori application, intended to manage a sport center
+This is a SAP Fiori application, intended to manage a sport center.